google/go-github/README.md

 orgs, err := client.Organizations.List("willnorris", nil)
 ```

-Some API methods have optional parameters than can be passed.
+Some API methods have optional parameters that can be passed.
 For example,
 list recently updated repositories for org "github":

 ```go